Spiritual journey in the world of Islam for peace, brotherhood, tolerance, respect and love for all man kind.

 Many students demonstrated against the minister’s statements and the Egyptian Initiative for Personal Rights plans to take him to court.

-“The sun and the moon do not eclipse because of someone's death but they are two signs amongst the signs of Allah.
+“The minister’s decision violates the principles of privacy, personal freedom and freedom of faith, which are guaranteed by the constitution.”“The sun and the moon do not eclipse because of someone's death but they are two signs amongst the signs of Allah.
 Whenever you see these eclipses invoke Allah, pray, exclaim, (Allah is Most Great) and give charity.”

 'A'ishah (A.S.) narrated that, “There was a solar eclipse during the life-time of Allah's Messenger (PBUH).
 The Prophet (PBUH) led the people in prayer, and stood up and performed a lengthy recital during the prayer.
 Then bowed for a long while (made a long Ruku).
 He stood up again and performed another long recital of the Qur'an, but this time the period of standing (Qiyam) was shorter than the first one.
 He bowed again for a long time but shorter than the first one (Ruku), then he prostrated and prolonged the prostration.
 He did the same in the second Rak'ah as he did in the first and then finished the prayer.
 By then the sun (eclipse) had cleared.
 He delivered the Khutbah (sermon) and after praising and glorifying Allah, he said: